Vasileios20/simeio-therapy/README.md

 # Design
 ~~stikethrough~~
-  * ## Colours
+  * ## Colour Scheme
   ![Colour palette](documentation/cl-palette.png)

-  The #5D4E96 and the #4FC4CF were given by the owners of the Special Treatments Center.
+  The #5D4E96 and the #4FC4CF were chosen by the owners of the Special Treatments Center.

   The rest of the colours were chosen to match the two above.